AaltoSciComp/llm-examples/server-via-vllm/README.md

-To start a openai-compatible server via vllm for a local model (a model that is predownloaded to Triton), run:
+To start an openai-compatible server via vllm for a local model (a model that is predownloaded to Triton), run:

 ```bash
 module load mamba